avwsolutions/elastic-security-training-material/labs/07-Dashboards/README.md

 - Open Dashboards, under Security
 - Click Create dashboard.
 - Add a first visualization using Lens.
-For example a Terms or histogram for process usage.
+For example a Terms or histogram for 'Process Usage`.
+Don't forget to save this visualization.
+Give it a self-explainable name and description.
-- Add two controls to manipulate the time and select an hostname.
+- Add two controls to manipulate the 'Time Interval' and 'hostname' selection.
 - Save you dashboard and verify it's available under Security.

 ## Exercise 3 - Export dashboard objects

 Sometimes it's good to export dashboards.
-This can be easily done using single export or using Saved Objects export.
-You are going to export all dashboards.
+This can be easily done using single export or using `Saved Objects` export feature.
+You are going to export all dashboards for backup purposes.

 - Open Stack management
 - Open Saved Objects under Kibana
 - Filter the dashboards, don't forget to select all
 - Click on Export , top-right.

-Now examine the exported JSON files and look how they are configured.
+Now examine the exported JSON files and look how they are formatted.
+Do you recognise your own custom dashboard?

 ## Exercise 4 - Add a Runtime field

 Do you know `Scripted Fields`.
 They are replaced by a better performing solution called `Runtime Fields`.

-You can add them by adding them to a custom mapping, like extending logs@custom.
+You can add them by adding them to a component template, under mappings, like extending `logs@custom`.
+You may also extend another `@custom` that minimizes the impact for only 'Windows PowerShell Operational' logs.
+Then you create `logs-windows.powershell_operational@custom`.

-- First add the object called course.
+- First add the object called `course`.
+This wil be the placeholder.
 - Create a runtime field called course.system_id as type KEYWORD
-- Add the script below.
+- Add the *Painless* script below.

 ```
 String systemId = "CI_" + doc['host.name'].value.toUpperCase() + "_X001";
 if (systemId != null) emit(systemId);
 ```

-Ensure that you did a rollover to activat the runtime field.
+Ensure that you did a rollover to activate the runtime field.
+Take notice that `logs@custom` impacts all data streams that start with 'log-*'.

+If you chose 'Windows PowerShell Operational' logs, then the datastream is called `logs-windows.powershell_operational-default`.

+Below the steps to activate.

+- Open Dev Tools
-- POST datastream/_rollover
+- POST <datastream>/_rollover

 ## Next Steps